Ideal for Summer Season

 Perhaps the most cosmopolitan of all the Greek isles, Mykonos has an international reputation of impeccable beaches, friendly locals, fresh cuisine, and of course, a buzzing nightlife that attracts glamorous crowds of celebrities, intellects and well-known artists that enjoy

-partying until dawn.
 After a day of exploring the main town walking amongst the gorgeous white Grecian villas, take to the night scene so your holiday can really begin.
-Dine at delicious luxury restaurants like Bakalo, Avra and Gola and after, head to the multitude of bars and clubs in the area and party until dawn under the mesmerizing Grecian moonlight.
+Dine at delicious luxury restaurants like Bakalo, Avra and Bill & Coo Gastronomy Project and after, unwind and relax from you archaeological adventure by visiting Nammos beach club where you can relax with a cocktail in hand under the mesmerizing Grecian moonlight.

 - Day 5

-For those interested in Archaeological ruins, a stop in Delos right off Mykonos can be arranged for a tour.
+For those interested in Archaeological ruins, a stop your motor yacht in Delos right off Mykonos can be arranged for a tour.
 Depart after lunch for Leros and stay overnight at anchor off the main town or at an excellent anchorage to the north of the island.

 Leros is situated between Patmos, Lipsi, and Kalimnos in the Dodecanese islands.
 Leros, like most of the Greek islands, consists of small fertile valleys sandwiched between rolling green hills, deep coves and pretty beaches.
 The capital of Leros is Agia Marina: a collection of little white houses, neoclassical buildings and narrow alleyways.
-Laki, Alinda, Xirokambos, and Partheni are charming seaside villages and the perfect settings to go fishing.
-You’ll find wonderful swimming and the perfect atmosphere to relax at the beaches of Agia Marina, Pandeli, Vromolitho, Alinda, Laki, Merikia, and Xirokambos.
+Laki, Alinda, and Partheni are charming seaside villages and the perfect settings to go fishing.
+You’ll find wonderful swimming and the perfect atmosphere to relax at the beaches of Agia and Merikia.
 There are many picturesque tavernas and chic restaurants on every beach.
-In the evenings, bars, discos and nightclubs with local bouzouki music await you at Panteli, Agia Marina and Lakki.
+In the evenings, bars, discos and nightclubs with local bouzouki music await you.

 - Day 6